 Digital X-Rays: 6 Reasons Why Going Digital Makes Sense

-While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital x-rays or digital radiography technology has empowered them to progress even further.
+While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital X-rays or digital radiography technology have empowered them to progress even further.

 Why Digital X-ray Centers Are Turning into a Reality

 Previously, the dental practitioners were exposed to the traditional light-sensitive X-ray film method, where an image was captured in photographic film and then developed.
-However, with the evolution of this novel technology, many hospitals and clinics have upgraded their x-ray machines to digital imaging.
-Such machines make use of digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the x-ray copy of your jaw.
+However, with the evolution of this novel technology, many hospitals and clinics have upgraded their X-ray machines to digital imaging.
+Such machines make use of a digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the X-ray copy of your jaw.

-In the Digital X-rays Centers, lab expert’s direct x-rays to the area in question, which means the entire body is not necessarily exposed to radiation.
+In the Digital X-ray Centers, lab experts direct X-rays to the area in question, which means the entire body is not necessarily exposed to radiation.
 These rays penetrate inside the examined regions and scrutinize problems within their internal structures.
-This means, unlike regular X-ray film method that takes time to process, digital X-ray images can be instantly viewed on a computer/laptop screen, with the ability to digitally zoom-in on the problem area for more accurate assessments.
+This means, unlike regular X-ray film method that takes time to process, digital X-ray images can be instantly viewed on a computer/laptop screen, with the ability to digitally zoom in on the problem area for more accurate assessments.

-Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices, but in dental colleges and hospitals.
-Some of the reasons that influenced doctors to move away from conventional method are lower costs, quick installation, instant availability of the digital photos, and a reduced exposure of body to radiations.
+Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices but in dental colleges and hospitals.
+Some of the reasons that influenced doctors to move away from the conventional methods are lower costs, quick installation, instant availability of the digital photos, and reduced exposure of the body to radiations.

-Now, let’s take a quick view at some of the major ways digital X-ray technology has changed medical science altogether:
+Now, let’s take a quick view of some of the major ways digital X-ray technology has changed medical science altogether: